Bupa: Bupa Global and UK

 Bupa has its global and UK head offices in central London.
 In the UK, there are also major offices in Staines, Salford Quays, Brighton, Bristol and Leeds.

 Other businesses

 Bupa also has associate health insurance businesses in Saudi Arabia (Bupa Arabia) and India (Niva Bupa).

 Foundations

 Bupa supports a number of grant-giving foundations in different countries which work on health and social issues.
 During the COVID19 pandemic there was an extra effort to support communities through its charitable foundations in Australia, UK and Spain.
 A Healthy Communities Fund was established, with a special emphasis on mental health and wellbeing in schools.

-UK
+United Kingdom

 The Bupa UK Foundation focuses on grant-giving and charity partnerships around mental health.
 These include Beyond Words for World Mental Health Day supported by Cheltenham Festivals, Mind, National Literacy Trust.

 Australia

 The Bupa Health Foundation is one of the leading charitable foundations dedicated to health in Australia.
 The foundation invests in research that claims to improve health and it collaborates with researchers across academic, industry and healthcare communities.
 It advocates for researchers, organisations and initiatives that are improving health capacity building by developing skills and networks of health and medical researchers.
 Over the last 10 years the foundation has invested more than AUS$35 million in partnerships.
 Focus areas include youth mental health including partnerships with Kids Helpline, Macquarie University Centre for Emotional Health, Edith Cowan University.